hryhorenkolab/landing-pages/README.md

 # landing-pages

-Landing pages for the internet shops
+Landing Page Designs of the bands of the different companies.